-Define and implement integrated technological systems to heighten the safety of MGH staff, patients and visitors.
+Define and implement integrated technological hospital security systems to heighten the safety of MGH staff, patients and visitors.

 Based off a previously-established relationship, Marion General trusted New Era Technology for this project as New Era successfully renovated MGH’s access control system.
 During the process, New Era provided an extensive 491-page security assessment.
 This assessment took a holistic approach in analyzing features of the 100-year old building, along with the 14 multi-site locations Marion General has.
 New Era was able to identify security gaps for the entire facility and provide a guided roadmap to help define which technologies and processes would work best to help make the elevated security system a reality.